|

 construction:

-are many different materials, which have different co-efficients
+that there are many different materials, which have

-between the components will change as temperature changes.
+will change as temperature changes.
+The plot FURTHER

-example, Grey Cast Iron is particles of graphite embedded
+Cast Iron is particles of graphite embedded in iron.

-in iron.
-The size & distribution of the graphite is
+The size & distribution of the graphite is influenced

-influenced by so many factors, you really don't want
+by so many factors, you really don't want me to list

-me to list them here!
-You'll just take my word for it
+them here!
+You'll just take my word for it when I

-when I say that in case of a mass production piece,
+say that in case of a mass production piece, nobody

 Nobody but an insurance salesman :-)